lgpdevtools/sraX/Tutorial.md

 ### Data-set 1: 52 genomes belonging to _Escherichia coli_ [[2]](https://doi.org/10.1093/jac/dkw511)
 The authors look at antibiotic resistant commensal strains from _E. coli_.

+__Note__ The following steps are recurrent and should be followed for performing the **sraX** analysis with alternative genome data-sets.

    A) Go to the following **NCBI** repository and download all the genomes assemblies:

    [[data-set-1]](https://www.ncbi.nlm.nih.gov/assembly?LinkName=bioproject_assembly_all&from_uid=335932)